Macario Schettino

 He has given talks at conferences in various parts of Mexico and abroad at universities and business organizations.

 He also offers commentary on radio and television.
 He is a weekly participant on the Dinero y Poder (Money and Power) program on Canal Once and has his own show on Canal 22, called En la opinion de Macario Schettino.
 He has also collaborated on other shows and networks such as MVS Noticias, Hoy por Hoy and Televisa Radio, working with other personalities such as Carlos Loret de Mola and Joaquín López-Dóriga.

 Schettino is a professor and researcher with the Tec de Monterrey's Humanities and Social Sciences Division.
 He is the director of that division's research department and teaches graduate level courses with EGAP, especially in the masters program in international studies and finance theory.
 Teaching and research specialties are Mexican politics, Mexican economy and Mexican history.
 He is a member of the Sistema Nacional de Investigadores, Level 1.

-Schetting has also served as the coordinator of planning with the Mexico City government.
+Schettino has also served as the coordinator of planning with the Mexico City government.